Dark

 Characters, Concepts, and Themes

-The world of Dark revolves around Jonas Kahnwald, Adam, and Martha Nielsen.
+The world of Dark revolves around The Knot, Jonas Kahnwald, and Adam.

 Questions About Dark